 - At the completion of the project, the supervising attorney will conduct an exit interview with the student.

-- The supervising attorney also must complete and submit an evaluation of the student and sign the Time Log (download time log and evaluation forms) verifying the student’s hours.
+- The supervising attorney also must complete and submit an evaluation of the student and sign the Time Log (download the pro bono time log and supervisor evaluation form) verifying the student’s hours.
 It is the student’s responsibility to provide this form to the supervising attorney and verify it has been received by the Clinical and Pro Bono office.

 The following guidelines are designed to ensure that the student, you and your organization derive the maximum benefit from participating in Harvard Law School’s Program of Clinical Legal Education.
 An active and well thought out supervision plan and feedback process between the supervisor and the student is essential for a productive experience.